projectcapsule/capsule/docs/content/general/proxy.md

 * `api/v1/pods?fieldSelector=spec.nodeName%3D{name}`
 * `/apis/coordination.k8s.io/v1/namespaces/kube-node-lease/leases/{name}`

-These are mandatory in order to retrieve the list of the running Pods on the required node, and providing info about the lease status of it.
+These are mandatory to retrieve the list of the running Pods on the required node and provide info about its lease status.

 ### Storage Classes